CamDavidsonPilon/lifelines/docs/Quickstart.rst

     T, E = datetimes_to_durations(start_times, end_times, freq='h')

 Perhaps you are interested in viewing the survival table given some durations and censoring vectors.
-The docs for it are `here <https://lifelines.readthedocs.io/en/latest/lifelines.utils.html#lifelines.utils.survival_table_from_events>`_.
+The function :func:`lifelines.utils.survival_table_from_events` will help with that:

 .. code:: python